Rohit-125/Hackerrank-Python/README.md

 # Hackerrank-Python

-Welcome to Hackerrank Python solutions of all difficulty.
+Welcome to Hackerrank Python solutions for all difficulty.
 See solutions from here, if stuck anywhere while earning points to achieve stars!!!

 Ready, Set, go!!!